-Divorces often create dramatic changes in both spouses’ lives.
+Divorces often create dramatic changes in both spouses’ lives, and alimony is often a part of those changes.
 Often one of the most pressing issues in a divorce case is whether or not each spouse will have sufficient resources to meet his or her needs while the divorce is pending and after the divorce has been finalized.
-That is where alimony comes into play.
-Florida does not have a set calculation for how much alimony a spouse may receive; therefore, alimony is often one of the least understood and litigated issues in family law cases.
+Florida does not have a set calculation for how much a spouse may receive; therefore, it is often one of the least understood and litigated issues in family law cases.

 What the Courts Decide

-Florida courts have broad discretion in determining whether to award alimony, the amount of duration and amount of alimony and the type of alimony a spouse will receive.
+Florida courts have broad discretion in determining whether to award alimony, the duration, type and amount a spouse will receive.

 The most important criteria that Florida courts consider when determining whether or not to award alimony is need and ability to pay.
-The paying spouse must have the ability pay and the receiving spouse must have a need for alimony.
+The paying spouse must have the ability pay and the receiving spouse must have a need.

 • The standard of living the couple had during the marriage